-Emeritus Astronomer at Kitt Peak National Observatory and National Optical Astronomy Observatory in Arizona, Dr. Crawford’s career, including decades of research centered on galactic structure, stellar photometry, observational instruments, and techniques, and light pollution abatement, led to the co-founding of the International Dark-Sky Association in 1988.
+Emeritus Astronomer at Kitt Peak National Observatory and National Optical Astronomy Observatory in Arizona, Dr. Crawford’s career, including decades of research centered on galactic structure, stellar photometry, observational instruments, and techniques, and light pollution abatement, led to the co-founding of the International Dark-Sky Association in 1988 (shortened to DarkSky International in 2023).
 His tireless efforts to promote energy-efficient and glare-free lighting for the benefit of all acted as a catalyst for a global movement to protect the night sky.

 His work deeply inspired advocates and industry professionals worldwide:

 “I deeply admire Dave and learned a lot about leadership and perseverance from him.
 He joins the ranks of Medal recipients Alan Lewis, Terry McGowan, Ron Gibbons, Ian Ashdown, Ian Lewin, and Adrian Werner, with whom I learned about outdoor lighting.
-Dave, in particular, influenced my passion and got me to do something about it through IDA and the IDA/IES MLO Task Force.” – Jim Benya, Benya Burnett Consultancy – Principal Illuminating Engineer and Lighting Designer
+Dave, in particular, influenced my passion and got me to do something about it through IDA and the IDA/IES MLO Task Force.”–Jim Benya, Principal Illuminating Engineer and Lighting Designer, Benya Burnett Consultancy

 Dr. Crawford knew that the involvement of the lighting design and manufacturing community would be essential to the success of the dark sky movement.
-IDA’s Fixture Seal of Approval and Community Friendly Outdoor Sports Lighting programs and the work of our advocates to address light pollution through responsible and effective lighting carry on his legacy on a global scale.
+The DarkSky Approved and Community Friendly Outdoor Sports Lighting programs and the work of our Advocates to address light pollution through responsible and effective lighting carry on his legacy on a global scale.